patrikx3/redis-ui/README.md

 - **Group field:** optional group name in the connection dialog with autocomplete from existing groups

 ### Console and Search
+- **Multi-line input:** the console uses a textarea that supports multi-line commands
+  - **Shift+Enter** inserts a new line, **Enter** executes
+  - Multiple commands (one per line) are executed sequentially
+  - Multi-line `EVAL`/`EVALSHA` scripts are sent as a single command — Lua newlines are preserved
+  - The textarea auto-grows up to 3 lines when focused, with a scrollbar for longer content
+  - On blur the textarea collapses to a single line to keep the output visible
+- **Command history:** **Shift+ArrowUp/Down** navigates history (plain arrows scroll the textarea)
+- **AI multi-line:** AI-generated commands can be multiple lines — they are placed in the textarea for review before execution
 - **Channel monitoring:** toggle monitoring for all channel messages via a checkbox; the last 20 entries are stored in local storage
 - **Database selection:** choose databases via the console or dropdown (shows empty/filled status)
 - **Search modes:** client-side for small key sets, server-side for large key sets; search by prefix or substring